-As a science and technology company with global operations and major markets on five continents with around 56,000 employees at locations in 66 countries2, internationality and the associated global mindset is one of our key success factors.
+As a science and technology company with global operations and major markets on five continents with around 58,000 employees at locations in 661 countries, internationality and the associated global mindset is one of our key success factors.
 According to our diversity policy, the Executive Board's internationality derives from leadership experience or national origin, relative to our key sales markets or those locations that are organizationally and culturally relevant to our employee development efforts.
 For both criteria, Europe, North America, and Asia-Pacific are currently the key regions.
-The Executive Board meets this objective with management experience in the named regions, for instance in the following countries: France, Spain, Switzerland, the United States, Singapore, Malaysia, and Australia.
-More than one-third of the Executive Board members are not German citizens.
+The Executive Board meets this objective with management experience in the named regions, e.g. in the following countries: France, Spain, the United States, Singapore, and Malaysia.
+In addition, more than one-third of the Executive Board members are not German citizens.